 New Forests will calculate the scope 3 removals from harvested wood products using data uploaded to our Data Warehouse.
-The calculations will be first reviewed by the Portfolio Managers and subsequently the Sustainability team.
+While the data warehouse is being updated, Scope 3 removals are emailed to Investment Analytics, who clean, process, and validate the data.
+The calculations will be first reviewed by the Portfolio Managers and Investment Analytics team, and subsequently the Sustainability team.

-Review of Materiality of Emissions Sources
+5.5 Review of Materiality of Emissions Sources